l3uddz/traktarr/README.md

 `interval` - specify how often (in hours) to run Traktarr task.

 `anticipated`, `popular`, `trending`, `boxoffice` (movies only) - specify how many items from each Trakt list to find.

+`watchlist` - add every user you want to fetch items from and specify how many items to fetch

+You can add every (private) list you want by adding the list key.

 ## Filters